secret-escapes-media/microsite-germany-romance/_pages/indulgent.md

 ---
 layout: category
-id: wellness
+id: indulgent
-permalink: /wellness/
+permalink: /indulgent/
-title: Wellness
+title: Indulgent
 nav: true
 nav-order: 3
 intro: Nothing is quite as rewarding than heading to one of Germany’s famous spa towns.
 Indulge yourself and your loved one, in some of the finest wellness retreats in Europe...

 banner:
+  title: For indulgent romance...
   attribution: >
     <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>